• Skip to primary navigation

 Two are better than one because they have a good return for their labor.

 That’s why it’s so important to be part of a body of people who love the Lord, ones who will pray for you, and help share your burden.
-Even though our church remains online now due to COVID 19, our small church Life Group meets weekly for teaching, prayer and encouragement on Zoom.
-Even the ones in leadership need accountability friends: non-judgmental servants who can listen objectively and offer encouragement.
+Whether you call it a Life Group or Small Group in your church, these are places to find encouragement and help.
+Even those in leadership need accountability friends: non-judgmental servants who can listen objectively and offer encouragement.

 If you’re married, your own spouse can be an encourager for you.
 Too often, couples try to hide their flaws and weaknesses from each other, instead of admitting and working on them together.
 Learn how to build each other up, to listen without being defensive, and to offer gentle encouragement that leads to helpful solutions, without feeling the need to bring a permanent “fix.”

 Only God can bring the healing our minds, bodies, and spirits need.
-And right now, we all need that more than ever.
-But He also uses people as His instruments to guide us in the right direction.
+We all need that more than ever.
+But God also uses people as His instruments to guide us in the right direction.

 Whether you’re struggling with work related stress, family challenges, physical problems, or other personal issues, you can’t carry your own burdens for long without buckling under the weight.
 Give yourself a break.
 Soak yourself in God ‘s words and let Him love on you awhile.
 Take time to rest and recharge, and seek out the encouragement you need for yourself from someone you trust.
 You’ll feel the difference, and others will, too.